microsoft/K2Bridge/README.md

 ## Description

 The K2Bridge solution is a proxy capable of communicating with the Kibana application and translate its queries to [KQL](https://docs.microsoft.com/en-us/azure/kusto/query/), the query language of the Azure Data Explorer service.
-The solution currently targets the "Discover" tab in Kibana to enable users to quickly and interactively explore their data.
+The solution currently targets the "Discover", "Visualzie" and "Dashboard" tabs in Kibana to enable users to quickly and interactively explore their data.
 It supports the filters and well as the search box in the screen with both simple term search and Lucene expressions.

 ## How does it work